akinmail/isw-payment-sdk-android/README.md

 The first step to ​using the ​Android SDK is to register as a merchant.
 This is described [here] (http://merchantxuat.interswitchng.com/paymentgateway/getting-started/overview/sign-up-as-a-merchant)

-### Download the SDK
+### Download the latest SDK

-Download the SDK from the link below
+Download the latest SDK from the link below

 https://github.com/techquest/isw-payment-sdk-android/releases

-It consists of ​4 libraries:
+It consists of ​5 libraries:

 1. *core.jar*
 2. *payment.jar*
 3. *payment-android-release.aar*
 4. *gson-2.​3.1.jar*
+5. *deviceprint-release-2.2.0.aar*

 **Use Android Studio’s dependency management tool (Gradle) to add the libraries to your project.**